margaretmf/margaretmf.github.io/poetry.md

 I learn to resurrect.
 I learn to exercise self-control.
 I learn to write poetry.

+## The South ##
+What is in the South?
+Friendly neighbors, lightness of heart, good food - grits, pumpkin pie, pecan pie, oyster stuffing, and white houses and amazing nurses, and teachers.
+Good music - bluegrass, country, the blues, and jazz, and bridges to the West Coast.
+Equality for all.
+A connection to the land.
+A love of home and family.
+Freedom from racial, gender, and cultural politics.

+## The Country Music and the Rejection ##
+Did it heal your relationship to the Country or the country?
+It healed my relationship to the Country and the country.
+I was already from the South, but negative memories of the South and race that infiltrated my thought were chased away.
+I already loved the sound of the trains, but it brought me closer to the nation-wide railways.
+I was already aware of the lumber industry, but it brought me one step closer to it.
+I already knew Tennessee and bluegrass music, but it brought me one step closer to this light-hearted music as well as the Blues.
+I was already from Virginia, but it shed light on West Virginia, nearby, and brought me one step closer to Old Virginia.
+I thought I was relating to the South, but it made me aware of the beauty of the West.
+I had already been to South America, but it brought me more love for the South Americans.
+I had already been to Scotland and Ireland, but it woke up my memories of a love for Scottish and Irish music.
+I had already traveled to the West to visit the natives, but it called my attention to the greater whole.
+I had already felt denied by Southern culture, but it woke me up to my Southern mom.
+I was already aware of the trucks at the Port and on the roads, but it led me to love the truck drivers more.
+I had thought Country music was just for White People, but I realized I already listened to country music produced by African Americans.
+I denied that the music was for me, and prayed that there was another woman the song was for.
+I felt for him, and loved his heart, but felt guilt, rejected, and ignored, and ashamed, and I grew stronger.
+I felt ignored, and I wished him well, and encouraged him to move in another direction, and pushed him away.
+He broke away, and I trusted he was led to something better.
+When listening more deeply, it reminded me of my high school friend, and woke me up to how he viewed the world in a clearer light.
+I fell down hard to the ground, learned some life lessons, and the Black man saved my life with good cheer, good faith, and a good conversation.
+I had already felt eternity once, but I felt eternity for the whole country, all the people, and the touch of eternity I felt in my darkest hours.

+## Cars on the Roads #
+In the red, white, and blue, where there are all sorts of people.
+Every one is individual.
+There are cool blue and brown buicks, sweet red trucks, sophisticated gray and black CRVs, all driving on the same roads.
+Weaving in and out through the cities and the land, we all live in one country under the God in which we trust.
+## engineering, math, the distance between cars, everyone is individual, a sea of cars ##

+## America ##
+Digging into the depth of the earth, wedded to the earth, where the soil is thick and knows her story and leaves room for all to grow in their own way.

 ## Healing from Weird Words ##